Tuukka Rask: Personal life

+An avid golfer Rask has also taken part in many celebrity golf tournaments in the New England area.

+During the 2024-25 season Rask alongside Andrew Raycroft, and Patrice Bergeron started Unobstructed Views a Bruins themed alternate live telecast series which airs on NESN.
+In 2025 Rask would win a Regional Emmy Award for Outstanding Sports Interview/Discussion.

-In 2015, a recently discovered species of wasp in Kenya was named Thaumatodryinus tuukkaraski as a direct reference to Rask.
+In February 2015, a recently discovered species of wasp in Kenya was named Thaumatodryinus tuukkaraski as a direct reference to Rask.
 The reasoning given by the authors was, "This species is named after the acrobatic goaltender for the Finnish National ice hockey team and the Boston Bruins, whose glove hand is as tenacious as the raptorial fore tarsus of this dryinid species."